BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 <h2></h2>
 DP-SGD brings two modifications to the classical SGD:

-- gradients clipping : at each iteration, each individual gradient's _l2 norm_ is clipped by a value C; that is if the _l2 norm_ &le; C, we keep the gradients, and if the _l2 norm_ is &gt; C we sacle it down by a factor of _l2 norm_ divided by C
+- gradients clipping : at each iteration, each individual gradient's _l2 norm_ is clipped by a value C; that is if the _l2 norm_ &le; C, we keep the gradients, and if the _l2 norm_ is &gt; C we scale it down by a factor of _l2 norm_ divided by C. Gradients' clipping is a very well know technique in deep learning community
 - gradients random noise : a gaussian noise is sampled and added to every clipped gradients; this ensures the deniability of any individual in the training set as an adversary who has information about the model's parameters cannot recover any training data point.

 In an <a href="http://benocharlo.com/posts/patedp-sgd/" target="_blank">upcoming post</a>, I will explain in detail two PPML techniques : DP-SGD and PATE.
 Now let's move on to our formal modelisation.